CourseChat/openprojects/content/Courses/Projects/Berkeley Lectures for Berkeley Open Courseware.md

----
-title: "Berkeley Lectures for Berkeley Open Courseware"
-tags: [lectures, berkeley, events]
----
-%% This file was tuned to display iframes; when Quartz processes it for localhost, several iframes work, several do not.
-Now renamed branch from v4 to main; tried to deploy with npx .....build; no sign it hit github.
-%%

 # Lecture series for a general public
 run 1
 - This note explores how to build an attractive and continuing program of access to the wealth of Berkeley lectures and courses in a theatrical, large-screen presentation space such as Rialto's Elmwood and El Cerrito theaters.